-- Upper bound: divide input sequence into phases. - First phase starts immediately after our algorithm first faults, ends right after the algorithm faults k more times - Second phase starts at end of first phase, ends when algorithm faults for additional k times any algorithm must - and so on... - We will prove that OPT algorithm faults at least once per phase
+- Upper bound: divide input sequence into phases. - First phase starts immediately after our algorithm first faults, ends right after the algorithm faults k more times - Second phase starts at end of first phase, ends when algorithm faults for additional k times - and so on...

+We will prove that OPT algorithm faults at least once per phase